BRUCEBINYE/SnailBaLLsp/README.md

 python run_train.py
 ```

-After saving the trained models, you can apply domain adaptation approach to the model:
+After saving the trained models, you can apply domain adaptation approach to the model.

 ```
 python run_train_domainAD.py